- FoodSearcher Tool

-No reliable data is available on the number and pounds of bluegill reared, stocked or harvested, since most production is in private ponds for recreational fishing and personal consumption.
+Most aquaculture production of bluegills and other sunfish is in minimally managed private ponds for recreational fishing and personal consumption, so no reliable data is available on the number and pounds reared, stocked or harvested under these conditions.
 However, there are an estimated 4 million private impoundments throughout the U.S., and bluegill are an important component of the population in nearly all of these ponds.

 If high densities of fingerlings are present, or if fish are to be raised to larger sizes for human consumption, the use of artificial feeds will be required.
 Protein requirements are generally somewhat higher than those of catfish, so fingerling and grow-out diets should have at least 40 percent and 36 percent protein, respectively.

-The wide demand for fingerlings and relatively small number of producers throughout the U.S. suggests a significant marketing opportunity for potential producers of bluegill and other sunfish.
+The widespread demand for fingerlings for stocking, and the relatively small number of producers throughout the U.S., suggests a significant marketing opportunity for potential producers of bluegill and other sunfish.
 In most cases, however, a number of legal, technical and biological constraints must be addressed for economic success.
 Learning curves must be confronted in terms of broodstock management and fingerling or foodfish production, and markets must be developed on a case by case basis.

-- Hybrid Bluegill, Kentucky State University. - Background on hybrid bluegill production in the Midwestern region.
+- Background on hybrid bluegill production in the Midwestern region http://www.ksuaquaculture.org/Species/Bluegill,Hybrid.htm